bezzad/Downloader/README.md

 - Download file multipart as parallel.
 - Handle all the client-side and server-side exceptions non-stopping.
 - Config your `ChunkCount` to define the parts count of the download file.
-- Download file multipart as `in-memory` or `in-temp files` cache mode.
+- Download file multipart as `in-memory` or `on-disk` mode.
+- Chunks are saved in parallel on the final file and not on the temp files.
+- The file size is pre-allocated before the download starts.
 - Store download package object to resume the download when you want.
 - Get download speed or progress percentage in each progress event.
 - Get download progress events per chunk downloads.